Huntington–Hill method

 The Huntington–Hill method, sometimes called method of equal proportions, is a highest averages method for assigning seats in a legislature to political parties or states.
 Since 1941, this method has been used to apportion the 435 seats in the United States House of Representatives following the completion of each decennial census.

 The method minimizes the relative difference in the number of constituents represented by each legislator.
 In other words, the method selects the allocation such that no transfer of a seat from one state to another can reduce the percent error in representation for both states.

 Apportionment method

 In this method, as a first step, each of the 50 states is given its one guaranteed seat in the House of Representatives, leaving 385 seats to be assigned.
 The remaining seats are allocated one at a time, to the state with the highest average district population, to bring its district population down.
-However, it is not clear if we should calculate the average before or after allocating an additional seat, and the two procedures give different results.
+However, it is not clear if the average should be calculated before or after allocating an additional seat, and the two procedures give different results.
 Huntington-Hill uses a continuity correction as a compromise, given by taking the geometric mean of both divisors, i.e.: